 The physical aspect connects to the psychological aspect.
 Eye contact is a silent form of communication, so the child attempts to vocalize more when looking at their mother.
 Swimming is a bonding experience that teaches your baby talking and listening skills.

 Hold Them Close

-If you’ve practiced the back float with baby in the bath tub prior to getting into a pool then this should be easy and comfortable for baby.
-To start, keep your baby on their back, so the pool will feel like a similar environment.
-Make sure your baby’s head is supported by your arm, and cradle their back and bum with your hands.
-It’s important that your baby feels safe, so cradle their body close to you, so they can see you.
-Chat to your baby all the time to reassure them.
+If you practiced the back float with your baby in the bathtub before getting into a pool, this should be easy and comfortable.
+Keep your baby on their back so the pool will feel like a familiar environment.
+Support your baby’s head with your arms; cradle their back and bum with your hands.
+Ensure your baby feels safe by cradling their body close to you so they can see you.
+Chat with your baby to reassure them.

 When Swimming with Your Baby, Make It Fun!

-Watch Nazreen’s first swimming pool experience with our instructor May below!
+Watch Nazreen’s first pool experience with our instructor, May, below!